Formal Analysis and Supply Chain Security for Agentic AI Skills: Related Work

 \subsection{Agent Skill Security}

 The agent skill security space emerged reactively in early 2026, driven by the ClawHavoc campaign~\cite{clawhavoc2026} and CVE-2026-25253~\cite{cve-2026-25253}.
-Raman et al.~\cite{securingagenticai2025} provide a comprehensive threat model for agentic AI systems, while Fang et al.~\cite{agenticattacksurface2026} introduce the ``viral agent loop'' concept and propose a Zero-Trust architecture for agent interactions.
-Harang et al.~\cite{owaspmultiagent2025} extend OWASP's threat modeling methodology to multi-agent systems.
+Narajala and Narayan~\cite{securingagenticai2025} provide a comprehensive threat model for agentic AI systems, while Jiang et al.~\cite{agenticattacksurface2026} introduce the ``viral agent loop'' concept and propose a Zero-Trust architecture for agent interactions.
+Krawiecka and Schroeder de Witt~\cite{owaspmultiagent2025} extend OWASP's threat modeling methodology to multi-agent systems.
 All existing tools operate on heuristic detection.

 \paragraph{Industry tools.} Snyk's agent-scan~\cite{snyk2026}, built on the acquired Invariant Labs technology, combines LLM-as-judge with hand-crafted rules.
 It reports 90--100\% recall on 100~benign skills but provides no formal soundness guarantee; LLM judges are themselves susceptible to adversarial inputs~\cite{maltool2026}.
 Cisco's skill-scanner~\cite{ciscoscanner2026} uses YARA patterns and regex-based signature detection, explicitly acknowledging that ``no findings does not mean no risk.''
 ToolShield~\cite{toolshield2026} achieves a 30\% reduction in attack success rate through behavioral heuristics.
 MCPShield~\cite{mcpshield2026} introduces \texttt{mcp.lock.json} with SHA-512 hashes for tamper detection, but performs no behavioral analysis or capability verification.